-Schedules not listed above have been omitted because the information required to be set forth therein is not applicable or is shown in the financial statements or notes thereto.
+Schedules not listed above have been omitted because the information required to be presented is not applicable or is shown in the financial statements or related notes.

 Item 17.
 Undertakings

 We hereby undertake to provide to the Underwriters at the closing specified in the Underwriting Agreement certificates in the denominations and registered in the names as required by the Underwriters to permit prompt delivery to each purchaser.